symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

 the BlockBundle, which is a tiny layer on top of the SonataBlockBundle_.
 It provides the ability to store the blocks using PHPCR and it adds some commonly used blocks.

-The three blocks in the Sandbox are custom blocks.
-A block is handled by a block service.
-You can find this service in the ``AppBundle\Block\UnitBlockService`` class.
-Since the blocks are persisted using PHPCR, it also needs a block document, which is located in ``AppBundle\Document\UnitBlock``.

 The SeoBundle
 -------------